What do great brands have in common?

 What is the purpose of your business, beyond making a profit?

 Figure it out, write it down, and then start communicating that purpose.
 Relentlessly.
 If you need help with that, call me.
+And here’s a great article on purpose-driven companies from HBR.

 Great brands are great communicators.